CalvinNeo/ATP/docs/brief.md

     +        +  GKHTNN+
     +........+........+

-When opts is set not equal to 0, there are options at the beginning of user data.
+When opts is set not equal to 0, there are **opts** number of options at the beginning of payload.

-The option fields:
+The option fields are part of payload:

     0       7 8       f
     +........+........+